 Students may pursue a B.A. in Philosophy, a B.A. in Religious Studies, or a B.A. in Interdisciplinary Studies in Philosophy and Religious Studies.
 We offer minors in Philosophy and Religious Studies.

 Although philosophy and religious studies are distinct disciplines, both seek to develop analytic and critical thinking, to enhance the student’s ability to express ideas in speaking and writing, and to foster a climate of engagement in ethical and moral thought.
-These inquiries are essential elements of the Catholic intellectual tradition, which is embraced by the College of Mount Saint Vincent as an integral part of its mission.
+These inquiries are essential elements of the Catholic intellectual tradition that is embraced by the College of Mount Saint Vincent as an integral part of its mission.
 A deliberate attempt is made to help students reflect upon, explain, support, and communicate their own answers to these questions as they apply them to their own personal and professional lives.
 A grounding in these principles can enhance a broad range of careers and professions, from law to medicine, from the arts to economics, and from public service to the clergy.